|Colorado Variance Areas||Los Mogotes East SEZ|

-The Los Mogotes East Solar Energy Zone (SEZ) is located in Colorado in a high-elevation basin within the Rocky Mountains.
+The Los Mogotes East Solar Energy Zone (SEZ) is a designated leasing area (DLA) located in Colorado in a high-elevation basin within the Rocky Mountains.
 The SEZ is located on BLM-administered land within the La Jara Field Office.

 In the Draft Solar PEIS, the proposed Los Mogotes East SEZ had a total area of 5,918 acres (24 km2).
 In the Supplement to the Draft, 3,268 acres (13.2 km2) on the western side of the SEZ were eliminated to avoid impacts on several resources, including impacts on sensitive species.
 No additional changes to the SEZ developable areas were made in the Final Solar PEIS.